chocolatey/docs/input/en-us/general/faqs.md

 <a id="markdown-is-chocolatey-secure" name="is-chocolatey-secure"></a>
 ### Is Chocolatey secure?
 Yes, it is.
-You can read more at [[security|Security]] to understand the important details.
+You can read more at [security](./security) to understand the important details.

 <a id="markdown-why-do-i-have-to-confirm-packages-now-is-there-a-way-to-remove-this" name="why-do-i-have-to-confirm-packages-now-is-there-a-way-to-remove-this"></a>
 ### Why do I have to confirm packages now?
 Is there a way to remove this?